 Shopify offers a 14-day free trial that allows you to use the entire platform completely for free, without pulling out your wallet and paying a single dime.
 Your Shopify free trial starts counting when you register for an account not when you start working on the site.

-During the free trial period, you can put everything together, get access to everything within the platform and just get ready for orders and payments.
+During the free trial period, you can put everything together, get access to everything within the platform, and just get ready for orders and payments.

 However, in order to receive orders from humans and capture payments from your customers, you would need to pick and pay for a paid subscription plan.

-The cool thing about Shopify is, even if you’ve picked a paid plan and gave them authorization to your credit card, you won’t be charged until your free trial ends!
+The cool thing about Shopify is, even if you’ve picked a paid plan and given them authorization to your credit card, you won’t be charged until your free trial ends!
 This means that you have 2 whole weeks to set up your store and put things together correctly, for free!

 So, technically, you can use the platform and get familiar with its innovative drag and drop builder without paying any money yet… and if you’re serious enough about your business, you can set up everything and start receiving orders even before getting charged for your hosting subscription.

 Quick Hack: Grab your free trial, and start your first Shopify store!
-Mess around with the platform, test its water and get familiar with the different tabs within your dashboard!
+Mess around with the platform, test its water, and get familiar with the different tabs within your dashboard!
 So, when you decide to create a store that you’re proud to own and promote, you would be familiar with the process, and you cut down the guesswork!

 How Much Does It Cost To Setup A Shopify Store?

-With the fact that there are different types of cost involved in creating a Shopify store, the initial Shopify store setup only requires a domain name which is an expense of approximately $15 a year, and paying for a paid monthly subscription plan from as low as $29/month!
+With the fact that there are different types of costs involved in creating a Shopify store, the initial Shopify store setup only requires a domain name which is an expense of approximately $15 a year, and paying for a paid monthly subscription plan from as low as $29/month!

 Those are just the fixed costs required to make your store up and running, and available for the public.